TheJacksonLaboratory/jupyterhub-on-gke/README.md

 ## Deploying for workshops
 ```
 # comment out singleuser.serviceAccountName line in the config.
-As we are not enabling Workload Identity, having serviceAccountName should fail the deployment
+As we are not enabling Workload Identity, having serviceAccountName will result in deployment failure

 # this is the same command as the `make deploy`, but it does not enable workload identity (as it is not required).
 make deploy-workshops